UnaBiz/unashield/docs/hardware.md

 ### (08) What's the guideline for deciding if a pin is reusable?

-Any unexpected inputs make the collision and failure.
+If the same pin is used by two circuits (e.g. UART Interface and Digital Input/Output), the conflict in the electrical signalling will lead to failure of both functions.
 Except the protocol like I2C, which supports daisy-chain connection, each pin can only be assigned to one function.
 Can’t be reused until the default function has been deactivated.

 ### (09) Any limitations on the I/O pins?